Skip to main content

 SettingMDM keyRequiredDescription

 Gateway SSO IdP (OIDC)inferenceGatewayOidcYesA single JSON object describing the identity provider (fields below).
-The resulting ID token is sent to the gateway as the bearer credential.
+The resulting token is sent to the gateway as the bearer credential.

 The inferenceGatewayOidc value is one JSON object with these fields: